 - Delta Air Lines requires all children ages 5-14 to have unaccompanied minor status, though it does allow for some connecting flights.
 (Not helpful for my 14-year-old; note to self.)

-- Alaska Airlines requires children ages 5-12 to travel as unaccompanied minors, for a $25 or $50, depending on if connecting flights are involved.
+- Alaska Airlines requires children ages 5-12 to travel as unaccompanied minors, depending on if connecting flights are involved.

 - Frontier Airlines allows children ages 5-14 to travel with someone as young as 15 years old without any unaccompanied minor fee.